vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step3.md

 `git init`{{execute}}

-`git remote add origin https://gitlab.com/${GLUSER}/my-nodejs-app-config.git`{{copy}}
+`git remote add origin https://gitlab.com/${GLUSER}/my-nodejs-app-config.git`{{execute}}
-"<YOUR-USER-NAME>" will be the username you used to sign up for GitLab.
-For example, first-last-slalom

 ---

-Using the UI editor, in the `config/workloads/nodeapp-dep.yaml`, replace "<YOUR-USER-NAME>" with the correct value e.g. first-last-slalom
+Using the UI editor, in the `config/workloads/nodeapp-dep.yaml`, replace `<YOUR-USER-NAME>` with the correct value e.g. first-last-slalom

-Also replace the image tag **1.0.0** with the tag from your container registry in GitLab.
+Also replace the image version **1.0.0** with the version from your container registry in GitLab.
 Find it by navigating to you Container Registry and selecting your image name.
 This will let Kubernetes find the initial starting tag and then let Flux maintain auto-deploy with new tags afterwards.

+The final line should look like `image: registry.gitlab.com/vikas-poddar-slalom/my-nodejs-app:1.0.703198003` but with your own values

 ---

+Now you can push the k8s manifests to your config repository

 `git add .`{{execute}}

 `git commit -m "Initial commit"`{{execute}}

 `git push -u origin master`{{execute}}

-This will push the k8s manifest to your repository